Generator Hire

 Safely Using The Generator

-Your generator supplier should give you an overview of the key things you need to know for the safe operation of your generator.
+Your generator supplier should give you an overview of the critical things you need to know for the safe operation of your generator.
 Pay close attention, and write them down if possible - all generators have different quirks in terms of the way they operate, and the supplier will know them best.